denten-books/plain-text/main.md

 force a platform.
 Is Hamlet a platonic object?
 A family of related objects?
 Standard English editions in Europe.

+Nature of knowledge.
+Find the actual percentage of recieved knowledge.
+Hobbes on secret knowledge (p43-44!)

 Goodman's "Art and Authenticity."
 Benjamin.
 Immanence and transcendence.
 Goodman: thinking about the perfect copy.
 But there is a confusion here: fake